-Finishing coats should be applied out of direct sunlight, and shielded from direct heavy winds.
-This will avoid the finishes curing too quickly and potential cracking occurring.
+Adhesive coats should be applied out of direct sunlight, and shielded from direct heavy winds, to prevent skimming of the adhesive surface.

 8.07 Bonding of insulation

 Boarding works should only take place in dry conditions, and boards should be protected from adverse weather, direct sunlight and possible impact damage.
 Care should be taken when moving the boards, not to damage the surface or the edges and damaged boards should not be used unless as a short cut, where the damage area can be discarded.